holochain/holochain/docs/specs/src/hwp_4_formal.md

 Within the context of the Basic Assumptions and the System Architecture both described above, the Holochain system makes the following specific integrity guarantees for a given Holochain DNA and network:

-1. **State:** Agent's actions are unambiguiously ordered from any given action back to genesis, unforgeable, non-repudiable, and immutable (accomplished via local hash chains called a Source Chain, because all data within the network is sourced from these chains.)
+1. **State:** Agents' actions are unambiguiously ordered from any given action back to genesis, unforgeable, non-repudiable, and immutable (accomplished via local hash chains called a Source Chain, because all data within the network is sourced from these chains.)
 2. **Self-Validating Data:** Because all DHT data is stored at the hash of its content, if the data returned from a request does not hash to the address you requested, you know you've received altered data.
 3. **Self-Validating Keys:** Agents declare their address on the network as their public key.
 You can confirm any published data or remote call is valid by checking the signature using the from address as the public key.
 4. **Termination of Execution:** No node can be coerced into infinite loops by non-terminating application code in either remote zome call or validation callbacks.
 Holochain uses WASM metering to guarantee a maximum execution budget to address the the Halting Problem.